Senior lecturer: North American usage

 In the United States, Canada, and other countries influenced by their educational systems, the term is used differently, sometimes denoting academics without tenure who teach full or part-time but have few or no research responsibilities within the institution where they teach.
 Conversely, some universities use the term to refer to full-time, tenured faculty whose primary responsibilities are teaching and service instead of research.
 A convention some schools have begun to use is the title "teaching professor," with or without ranks, to clarify that these are in fact true faculty members who simply do not have research obligations.

 Senior lecturers sometimes have substantial experience and accomplishments in their field and possess a doctorate or its professional equivalent and sometimes just require a given number of years of experience.
 Also, in some schools it is a temporary post for visiting academics of considerable prominence—e.g. a famous writer may serve for a term or a year, for instance.
 In some colleges the term Senior Lecturer is awarded to highly qualified or accomplished lecturers.

 Singapore usage

-The National University of Singapore introduced a teaching-only career pathway in 2008, which was reframed as a tenure-track rank in 2015.
+The National University of Singapore introduced a teaching-only career pathway in 2008, which was reframed as an educator-track rank in 2015.
 Senior lecturer is equivalent to the level of senior assistant professor.
 The next rank is associate professor (educator track).